Sexual & Gender Diversity

 What Teachers Can Do

 Teachers play an important role in helping students develop and show respect for sexual and gender diversity.
-Here are some things you can do to support your LGBTQ+ students, families and colleagues:
+Here are some things you can do to support your LGBTQ2S+ students, families and colleagues:

 - Reflect on your practices and beliefs.
 Look at your own actions and behaviour.
 It may help to think about your personal values, beliefs and biases before talking about sexual and gender diversity with your students (see the Your Values page).